 Optical energy is collected through a bundle of specially formulated optical fibers, precisely cut, polished, and sealed for extremely efficient energy collection.
-The fibers themselves are of low OH composition providing the maximum transmission available across the instrument's wavelength range.
+The fibers themselves are of low OH composition providing the maximum transmission available across the wavelength range of the instrument.

-Inside the QualitySpec® Spectrometer
+Inside the AgriSpec[TM] Spectrometer